ricard-ferrero/barretina/diary.md

 Note: the entries are in reverted order, like the entries of a blog.

+## 04/07/2025

+After reading about tests, I have chosen "MiniTest", with the intention evoid spend too much time understanding a new DSL (like RSpec).

+MiniTest is realy easy and it's only Ruby sintax.

+I have already started with the firsts tests, testing the object `VectorSpace::Vector`.

 ## 04/06/2025

 I have explored and researched about how to structure correctly a Ruby project, and I move some files.